wezm/Quotes/README.md

 of the original.
 That version is still present on [the ruby branch](https://github.com/wezm/Quotes/tree/ruby)

-Eleven years later I rebuilt the app again in [Rust] with [Rocket].
+Twelve years later I rebuilt the app again in [Rust] with [Rocket].
 This time I used the original markup almost verbatim for that genuine early 2000s feel.

 Install/Run